 Active searching

 Active searching involves searching for termites across the environment, examining every microhabitat where termites are found.
-One common example of standardising this approach is to use quadrats of a set size (Salick and Pong 1984), within which sampling is often also limited by time (e.g., Eggleton et al. 1996 in Africa, Dawes-Gromadzki 2008 in Australia, Cancello et al. 2014 in South America).
+One common example of standardising this approach is to use quadrats of a set size (but see Salick and Pong 1984 where plots of variable size were used), within which sampling is often also limited by time (e.g., Eggleton et al. 1996 in Africa, Dawes-Gromadzki 2008 in Australia, Cancello et al. 2014 in South America).
 The most commonly used of these quadrat methods is the full transect method of Jones and Eggleton (2000).
 Although variations of this method were used before 2000 (e.g., de Souza and Brown 1994; Eggleton et al. 1996), Jones and Eggleton (2000) standardised and validated the approach.
-The method, which has been widely used, a 100 m long belt transect, 2 m wide, split for convenience into 20 sections each 5 m in length (Fig. 1A).
+The method, which has been widely used, employs a 100 m long belt transect, 2 m wide, split for convenience into 20 sections each 5 m in length (Fig. 1A).
 Two people work per section, sampling all available termite microhabitats: soil, dead wood, leaf litter, animal dung, termite runways and sheeting, termite mounds, and other termite structures (e.g., purse nests, winged reproductive “launch tubes”).
 Each person samples for 30 minutes in each 5 m x 2 m section (i.e. a total of one-person hour of sampling per section).
 In addition, a total of 12 shallow pits (~12 x 12 cm in area, with a depth of 10 cm) are dug per section and termite specimens extracted in the field.
 The whole transect takes a total of 20-person hours to complete.
 We define each time one or more termites is found as an “encounter” (see Glossary).
 For every encounter, a representative set of termites are collected (i.e., usually 5 or 6 specimens, although fewer if this number is not possible), with termites from the soldier caste prioritised because they are the most tractable taxonomically.
 Identifications are then conducted in the laboratory.
 The resulting data are in the form of a matrix listing species present with the number of encounters for each (i.e. species occurrence).

 This full transect method, or a modification of it, has been used extensively in rainforests and habitats derived from rainforest (Eggleton et al. 2002; Jones et al. 2003; Palin et al. 2011), and at a range of spatial scales with the spacing between transects varying from a few hundred metres to between continents (Bandeira et al. 2003; Davies et al. 2003; Dambros et al. 2017).
 However, there have been criticisms of the method based on the non-exhaustive nature of the species sampling.
 There has been concern that a single full transect does not adequately document the full species complement of a given area because it will inevitably miss some species and locations (Roisin and Leponce 2004), but this is based primarily on a misunderstanding of the purpose of transect sampling.
 As with methods for other taxa (e.g., a comparison of insect abundance from pitfall traps), the rationale behind the transect method is to provide directly comparable data with other transects, with sampling effort standardised, thus functioning as an ecological tool, not a taxonomic one (Jones et al. 2006).
 The method will provide useful material for taxonomic study, but that is not its primary aim.